 Microsoft RDP API Hooking

-Since Remote Desktop Manager 2022.2, Microsoft RDP API hooking is available but disabled by default.
+Since Remote Desktop Manager 2022.2, Microsoft RDP API hooking is available and enabled by default.
 API hooking is required to extend the functionality of the Microsoft RDP client in both embedded (ActiveX) and external modes (mstsc).

-To enable it, go in Remote Desktop Manager File - Options - Types - Remote Desktop - API Hooking and set Enable API Hooking to Enabled.
+If you have disabled it, you can enable it again by going in Remote Desktop Manager File – Options – Types – Remote Desktop – API Hooking and setting Enable API hooking to Enabled or Default.